Fluffy-Frontier/FluffySTG/tff_modular/modules/tgmc_xenos/readme.md

 TGMC & CM - Where the sprites, sound, and ideas for caste abilities came from

-Original developer of these xenos (apparently it's @Paxilmaniac) - Porting the xenos from TGMC and adopting their stuff to work with our code
+Original developer of these xenos (apparently it's @Paxilmaniac) - Porting the xenos from TGMC and adopting their stuff to work with tg-skyrat code